Running of the top quark mass at NNLO in QCD: Summary

-We are sincerely grateful to Massimiliano Grazzini, Stefano Catani, and Sven-Olaf Moch for fruitful discussions on the theoretical aspects of this work.
-JM is grateful to Stefano Catani, Simone Devoto, Massimiliano Grazzini, and Stefan Kallweit for their contribution in the development of the results of Ref.~\cite{Catani:2020tko}, and for many fruitful discussions.
+We are sincerely grateful to Massimiliano Grazzini, Stefano Catani, Sven-Olaf Moch, and Andr\'{e} Hoang for fruitful discussions on the theoretical aspects of this work.
+J.M.\ is grateful to Stefano Catani, Simone Devoto, Massimiliano Grazzini, and Stefan Kallweit for their contribution in the development of the results of Ref.~\cite{Catani:2020tko}, and for many fruitful discussions.
+The work by K.L.\ is supported by the Helmholtz Association under the contract W2/W3-123.